Hip arthroscopy

 Definition

-Hip arthroscopy is surgery that is done by making small cuts around your hip and looking inside using a tiny camera.
+Hip arthroscopy is surgery that is done by making small cuts around your hip and looking inside the joint using a tiny camera.
 Other medical instruments may also be inserted to examine or treat your hip joint.

 Alternative Names